leahvelleman/jekyll-lilypond/README.md

 ### Settings

 Change settings using tag attributes, including the `alt` and `mp3` attributes we've already seen.

+These attributes affect the HTML output.

 | Attribute | Purpose | Default |
 |---|---|---|